Skip to main content

 The eastern reaches of the midrealms contains the long peninsula known as the Arm, dotted with city states and the genesis of the old Baaltaran Empire.
 These lands are often mountainous with treacherous plains and hill country between the ranges and fewer forests than the northern realms.

 South of this is Dirus Foedus, the mostly nonhuman region of kingdoms and nations ruled by orcs, hobgoblins, and other races.
-This stretches below the Arm to the Wailing Coast, inhabited by human and other people generally hostile to the values and ways of life found elsewhere in the known realms.
+This stretches below the Arm to the Wailing Coast, ruled by the Unliving and inhabited by human and other people generally hostile to the values and ways of life found elsewhere in the known realms.

 The Great South is home to the old desert kingdoms, beyond which are the largely unexplored rainforests and jungles that are part of human and orcish ancient origin stories.